-This design features a subset of components, centered around the Cisco UCS 6332-16UP and the FlashArray//M70 within a fibre channel implementation for storage communication.
-A pair of Cisco MDS 9148S SAN switches are positioned between these two main components.
-This managed compute and storage is delivered to Cisco UCS B200 M4 servers, with all of this extended to the network via a pair of Cisco Nexus 93180YC-EX switches.
+This design features a subset of components centered around the Cisco UCS 6332-16UP and the FlashArray//X70 or the FlashArray//M70, demonstrating the capabilities of the 40G iSCSI as well as the 16G fibre channel for storage communication.
+A pair of Cisco MDS 9148S SAN switches are positioned between these two main components within the fibre channel based deployment.
+This managed compute and storage is delivered to Cisco UCS B200 M5 servers and is extended to the network via a pair of Cisco Nexus 93180YC-EX switches.